LOWER EYELID BLEPHAROPLASTY NEWPORT BEACH

 WHAT IS RECOVERY LIKE FOR LOWER EYELID BLEPHAROPLASTY – EYELID BAG SURGERY?

 Recovery varies by individual.
 The eyes are usually swollen and bruised for 1 to 2 weeks.
+There can also be some sensitivity and blurriness of the eyes for a few days after surgery.
 There can be some pain after surgery, but it is usually well controlled with ice compresses and over-the-counter medications.

 HOW CAN I CONTACT DR. JEFFREY JOSEPH, M.D.?